The Secret to Accelerated Cash Value Growth in Whole Life Insurance

 How to Design a Whole Life Policy with Paid Up Additions

 There are different ways to design and structure a whole life policy.
-Based on your individual needs, a policy may be designed in a number of different ways.
-The most popular policy designs tend to be a blend of base and paid up additions with a term insurance rider added on to the policy in the first few years to keep the policy from becoming a MEC (see below).
+Based on your individual needs, a policy may be designed in several different ways.
+The most popular designs blend base premiums and paid-up additions with these ratios:

 Avoid the MEC

-Paid-Up Additions Dividend Option:
+Paid-Up Additions Dividend Option

 Exclusive to Whole Life Insurance